 As an example, on Virgin Casino players will earn one V* Point for every $40 they wager on slots.
 If players wager $2,000 one day via the main site’s client, and another $2,000 the next from the Virgin Casino Casino App, they’ll have accumulated a total of 100 V* Points ($4,000 in wagers divided by $40 per point).

 In other words, a player’s reward point total is cumulative — there aren’t separate measuring sticks for mobile and desktop.

 Identifying the types of NJ casino app rewards programs

-Generally speaking, NJ casino app support one of two rewards programs.
+Generally speaking, the NJ casino app supports one of two rewards programs.
 We’ve classified these as simple and tiered.

 Under a simple rewards program, players earn rewards points for their play, the amount of which may vary by game type.

 As mentioned, the Virgin Casino Mobile App rewards 1 V* Point for every $40 wagered on slots.
 However, table game and video poker players will only generate 1 point per every $100 bet.

 Once players hit a critical point threshold (20 V* Points on Virgin Casino) they can convert the points to either a casino bonus, which is subject to wagering requirements or cashback, which isn’t.
 The conversion rate is typically $1 per 100 points exchanged.